CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 -   Married
 -   4 kids
 -   Former roadie for Pearl Jam who became friends with Norm on a Screaming Jets USA tour in the early 90s.
--   Owns <strong>The Needle Drop</strong>, a similar store to Vinyl Vibe in Seatle, WA.
+-   Has recently opened <strong>The Needle Drop</strong>, a similar store to Vinyl Vibe in Seatle, Washington, USA.
 -   Decades of industry knowledge and another extremely large and mostly uncatalogued collection of rare and hard to find records.
--   Regularly in contact with Norm (by phone call) to trade and find records for his customer base.
--   Would buy from Norm more regularly if it were easier to see his stock levels on an up-to-date and easy to navigate website.
-Not having to call at 3am would be a bonus too.
 -   Potential customer for a website like the one being made for Vinyl Vibe.

 #### Goals

 -   Same goals as Norm, but specifically and in addition:
 -   Create a website that can reciprocate the service that Vinyl Vibes website will provide for him.

 #### Motivations:

 -   Grow his business to the cult like status that Vinyl Vibes has achieved.
 -   Much like Norm, share his knowledge and passion for music with the record enthusiest community.
 -   Refine a reciprocal agreement with Vinyl Vibe where they share resources.
-Due to his location and local knowledge, Diego has access to a lot of early Grunge and Alternative Records that didn't make it to Australia.
-Similarly, Norm has access to a lot of Pub Rock, New Wave, and Underground records from Australia that are even more rare in Seattle.
+NB: Due to his location, local knowledge, and network, Diego has access to a lot of early Grunge and Alternative Records that didn't make it to Australia.
+Similarly, Norm has access to a lot of even rarer Pub Rock, New Wave, and Underground records from Australia that have never made it outside of the Southern Hemisphere that have become quite reveered by collectors in Seattle.

 #### Frustrations:
+-   Regularly in contact with Norm (by phone call) to trade and find records for his customer base.
+-   Would buy from Norm more regularly if it were easier to see his stock levels on an up-to-date and easy to navigate website.
+Not having to call at 3am would be a bonus too.
 <br>

 ### User Story 1